akshayKhot/payroll/README.md

 **What compromises did you have to make as a result of the time constraints of this challenge?**

-I believe the domain logic could have been expressed in a better way to capture the essence of the business problem.
-However, here are some of the compromises I had to make due to time constraints
 - Not having enough unit tests to test the boundary conditions.
 - Not building a client that consumes the api and displays the results in a meaningful way.
 - Not doing enough quality assurance, apart from basic testing.
+- Not adding enough `rescue` clauses to handle unexpected errors.